yvesduke/MartianRobotsApp/README.md

 In the structure files contains: robot struct , View, ViewModel, Network and tests part.

-# Installation
+# Run Instruction
-Can be used with Xcode 14 and above.
+Can be used with Xcode 14.3 and above.
 Compatible with iPhone and iPad with minimum iOS version 15.0.
+On each button click I am testing a vigen sample data and displaying expected outcomes on the output label.
+For Invalid Input button, I am testing scenario where invalid input has been entered and displaying error to the user

 # Framework
 UIKit, XCTest Framework,